Platinum-based antineoplastic

 Platinum-based antineoplastic drugs (informally called platins) are chemotherapeutic agents used to treat cancer.
 Their active moieties are coordination complexes of platinum.
 These drugs are used to treat almost half of people receiving chemotherapy for cancer.
 In this form of chemotherapy, commonly used drugs include cisplatin, oxaliplatin, and carboplatin, but several have been proposed or are under development.
 Addition of platinum-based chemotherapy drugs to chemoradiation in women with early cervical cancer seems to improve survival and reduce risk of recurrence.

 In total, these drugs can cause a combination of more than 40 specific side effects which include neurotoxicity, which is manifested by peripheral neuropathies including polyneuropathy.

 Mechanism of action

 As studied mainly on cisplatin, but presumably for other members as well, platinum-based antineoplastic agents cause crosslinking of DNA as monoadduct, interstrand crosslinks, intrastrand crosslinks or DNA protein crosslinks.
 Mostly they act on the adjacent N-7 position of guanine, forming a 1, 2 intrastrand crosslink.
 The resultant crosslinking inhibits DNA repair and/or DNA synthesis.
 This mechanism leads to specific patterns of damage in DNA, which can kill cancer cells but can also increase the risk of secondary tumors developing.
+Platinum(IV) prodrugs have also been investigated as a strategy to overcome resistance to platinum chemotherapy.
+In preclinical models of prostate cancer, the cisplatin prodrug Platin-L inhibited fatty acid oxidation through interaction with CPT1A and showed activity against cisplatin-resistant tumors.

 Platinum-based antineoplastic agents are sometimes described as "alkylating-like" due to similar effects as alkylating antineoplastic agents, although they do not have an alkyl group.